FREE UK Shipping! | Book a Hair Consultation

 Determination:⁣

-- Healthy - hair should stretch around 30% of its length and then returns healthy, like an elastic band, showing no signs of damage.⁣
+• If your hair is balanced and healthy - Your hair should stretch to around 30% of its length and then return healthy, like an elastic band, showing no signs of damage.⁣

 Using the correct products will help protect your hair from the daily damage it gets.
 It will also help in keeping your hair healthy as it grows.⁣